Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">11/7/2024</td>
+<td align="center">11/8/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G50UMK1D3/can-we-share-our-predicaments">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GX9U31Z2P/valley-of-despair">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Takuya plans to go home to Kumamoto over the weekend so he can tell his<br>family the wedding plans aren't real.
-But first, he has to act as attendant for<br>a high-profile European princess who wants to spend a day touring Tokyo incognito.</p>
+<p align="center">Having been anointed as a Paladin, Will turns his focus to rebuilding the village and<br>exterminating monsters.
+One day, one of Will's patrol parties goes missing.
+When Will, Menel, and<br>"the Penetrator" Reystov return to Beast Woods to search for it, they discover the scattered<br>remains of his comrades.
+Sensing something is wrong, they proceed deeper into the valley.</p>
 </td>
 </tr>
 </table>